-Suppose $f : \mathbb{R}^n \to \mathbb{R}$.
+Suppose $f: \mathbb{R}^n \to \mathbb{R}$.
 What should it mean for $f(\vec{r}) \to L$ as $\vec{r} \to \vec{a}$?
 This is carefully defined in Section 3.2.
 In short, we just take the $\epsilon - \delta$ -definition from first semester calculus and replace absolute values with norm1.
 We begin the chapter with a brief discussion of the euclidean topology of \mathbb{R}^n in Section 3.1.
-This gives precise meaning for a set begin open set or closed set.
-Also, we give discuss the meaning for a point to be an interior point boundary point and most relevant to this chapter we define a limit point.
+This gives precise meaning for a set being an open set or a closed set.
+Also, we give discuss the meaning for a point to be an interior point or boundary point and most relevant to this chapter we define a limit point.
 The terminology of this section is used from time to time throughout the remainder of this course.
 The results of Section 3.2 are easily summarized: if the formula for a function of several variables is free of undefined or non-real quantities then we can just plug in the limit point to find the value of the limit.
-This summary assumes the expression in question is continuous.
-Continuity of multivariate functions is discussed and we learn products, reasonable quotients and compositions of continuous functions are once more continuous.
-The reader may be amused that the effort to affirm the claims in Section 3.2 is quite far removed from the effort required to apply the claims in practice.
-It is sometimes not so easy to prove things which are geometrically obvious.
-Section 3.3 deals with the less clear cases.
-What should we do if we cannot just substitute the limit point into the limited expression ?
+We do not supply proof of these assertions in this course.
+The interested student is referred to advanced calculus2 Section 3.3 deals with the less clear cases.
+What should we do if we cannot just substitute the limit point into the limited expression?
 Such cases are called indeterminant.
 Once more, the troubles we faced in first semester calculus are still with us.
 We face indeterminant forms $0/0, 0 \cdot \infty, \infty/\infty, \infty - \infty$ as well as $0^0, 1^\infty, \infty^0$.
 Let us summarize: (i.) methods for calculation of convergent limits: Direct computation by algebra is still at times possible.
 There are examples where we may do algebra to remove the indeterminancy of the limit.
 There is a multivariate squeeze theorem which allows solution for many problems.
 Conveniently, for two-dimensional limits, we have a new tool at our disposal; substitution 1or vector length if you prefer not to use the term "norm", although, norms are normal.